LENSHOOD/lenshood.github.io/source/_posts/2020-summary.md

 ### 1. Architecture of Software

-After about 4 years of coding practice, this year I start to look more high view of software: from the code architecture.
+After about 4 years of coding practice, this year I begin to look more high view of software: from the code architecture.

-I finally take a glance of why and how the code module compose like this but not like that.
+I made a simple exploration of software design that why and how the code module compose like this but not like that.

+Thanks to *Clean Architecture* and *Implementing domain-driven design*, I learned some basic concepts of software design from those books.
+Combined with daily work, the design of higher business cohesion and clearer module division can be output.

+Due to supporting candidate screening, I was tried to re-doing the recruiting homework, and realized that, back to the time when I was first doing the homework, no design, only very simple module split, full of anti-SOLID.
+Today's me may very likely reject the old me, because good design can be simply understood and agreed but I didn't have that.

+When I was reading some JDK library's implementation.
+I always praised such ingenious design that use as fundamental of many big system.
+They properly layered and carefully deliberated, reading that code make me feel so comfortable.

+Therefore, from the big system architecture to some few line of code library function, no matter huge or small, maybe the beauty of software is that can make people feel harmony.

 ### 2. TiDB